mathewsrc/generativeai-questions-and-answers-app/docs/microservice.md

 ## Load Balancer

-The Load Balancer is a service that helps to redirect the traffic to least used node to make sure load is always balanced between each container holding same service.
+The Load Balancer is a service that helps to redirect the traffic to the least used node to make sure load is always balanced between each container holding the same service.

 The `internal` option when set to True block the direct access to the services, as this project uses API Gateway to access the service we can set it to True.